Positive Handling and Physical Intervention Policy

 Parents / Carers

-16.1 Parents and carers are entitled to information on the behavioural management and positive handling techniques which staff employ in last resort situations or as part of a documented planned response to a student’s behaviour.
-The responses should be documented in the students Positive Behaviour Plan.
+Parents and carers are entitled to information on the behavioural management and positive handling techniques which staff employ in last resort situations or as part of a documented planned response to a student’s behaviour.
+The responses should be documented in the student’s individual plan/learner passport which includes a Positive Handling Plan element – detail as required.

-16.2 When appropriate, they are also invited to contribute to their child’s individual Positive Behaviour Plan/ Contextual Safety Plan.
+Wherever possible and appropriate, they are also invited to contribute to their child’s individual (name of plan being used).
 It is considered ‘good practice’ for Parents / Carers to be given/have available a copy of the school’s policy on the use of reasonable force (Policy, along with the Behaviour Management Policy) to read.
 It is also good practice to demonstrate the hold which may be used with their young person, allowing the parents/carers to experience the hold where the parents/carer are willing.

 Complaints and allegations

-17.3 Complaints and allegations will be taken seriously and will be investigated by the Principal/relevant member of the SLT/Executive team and outcomes discussed with the relevant parties.
+Complaints and allegations will be taken seriously and will be investigated by the principal/relevant member of the SLT/Executive team and outcomes discussed with the relevant parties.
 Appropriate procedures will be followed and Academy Council involved if necessary.
+Ask Liz T /Rachel Friday to draft the sentence here which confirms this approach.

 Appendix 1 Examples of Non-Physical Crises Intervention Techniques